Violeta Chamorro: 1990 election

 Almost all news outlets reported that Chamorro could not win.
 She was depicted as rich with no real experience.
-There were rumors that she received millions from the United States via their embassy and that she was a US lackey; that she was too religious; and that her coalition was too disorganized, had no money, and was plagued by in-fighting.
-In reality, her humility and provincial roots worked for her; she had run a family, a business and been part of the original Junta; the Sandinistas blocked payment of funds to her from the US while simultaneously claiming she received them; and she had long been vocal about her displeasure of US involvement in Nicaragua.
-According to Peruvian novelist Mario Vargas Llosa; Humberto Belli, an editor of La Prensa and later Minister of Education; and other writers such as Edward Sheehan and Shirley Christian who have written about the country, Nicaragua is one of the most religious countries in Latin America.
+There were rumors that she received millions from the United States via their embassy and that she was a U.S. lackey; that she was too religious; and that her coalition was too disorganized, had no money, and was plagued by in-fighting.
+In reality, her humility and provincial roots worked for her; she had run a family, a business and been part of the original Junta; the Sandinistas blocked payment of funds to her from the U.S. while simultaneously claiming she received them; and she had long been vocal about her displeasure of U.S. involvement in Nicaragua.
+According to Peruvian novelist Mario Vargas Llosa; Humberto Belli, an editor of La Prensa and later minister of education; and other writers such as Edward Sheehan and Shirley Christian who have written about the country, Nicaragua is one of the most religious countries in Latin America.
 Chamorro's faith and support for free expression united those who had felt alienated by the Sandinistas.
 Her chief appeal though was that she promised peace to a country tired of war.
 Ortega spent large sums of money, and strutted around like a "macho rooster", as if the election were already won; he even used a fighting rooster as the symbol of his campaign.